 Becoming a Just Sustainable City: The Case for Boston

-Impact-driven urban planner and project management professional working at the intersection of people, planning, and politics.
+Wilnelia is an impact-driven urban planner and project management professional working at the intersection of people, planning, and politics.
 As a former organizer, political director and senior manager, she has a broad range of experience working with urban public sector institutions (small to mid-sized nonprofits, labor unions, and local and state government) in addition to political and social justice organizations.
+Wilnelia holds both a B.A. in International Relations and Women's Studies and an M.A. in Urban and Environmental Policy & Planning from Tufts University, as well as a past Mel King Fellowship recipient at Massachusetts Institute for Technology’s CoLab, where she focused on public policy research related to urban politics, community planning, and sustainable community economic development.

 Chris Zegras, Associate Professor, Transportation & Urban Planning, MIT